tabreturn/tabreturn.github.io/_posts/2018-06-12-processing.py_in_ten_lessons--01-_hello_world.md

 yco = 440
 {% endhighlight %}

-To begin revealing the symbol, follow the 6 instruction steps.
+To begin revealing the symbol, follow instruction steps 1 to 6.
 To get you started, here is the first instruction, along with the correct code:

-1. Draw a line beginning at an x-coordinate of half the display window `width`, and y-coord of a third of the window `height`; and ending at x/y-coordinate equal to `xco` & `yco` respectively.
+1. Draw a line beginning at an x-coordinate of half the display window `width`, and y-coordinate of a third of the window `height`.
+The endpoint must have an x/y-coordinate equal to `xco` & `yco`.

--- which would be coded as follows:
+-- which will be coded as follows:

 {% highlight py %}
 line(width/2,height/3, xco,yco)